-At that point, the lees are removed and the wine ages for another 6 months in the same barrels which come from several other chateaux owner by Perse; Pavie Decesse and Monbousquet.
+At that point, the lees are removed and the wine ages for another 6 months in the same barrels which come from several other chateaux owned by Perse; Pavie Decesse, and Monbousquet.
 The final blending takes place just before bottling, which is done without fining or filtering.

 Château Sainte-Colombe Wine Tasting Notes